Davenchy/media-share/README.md

 To enhance user experience, MediaShare features **real-time notifications** using **Server-Sent Events (SSE)**.
 When a user performs an action such as uploading, updating, or deleting media, or interacting via likes, other users receive a live refresh event, prompting them to refetch the updated media.
 This functionality ensures users always see the latest content without needing to manually reload.

-## Live Demo

-You can try a live demo of the application here: [http://143.244.179.9](http://143.244.179.9).

-Note: Since HTTPS certificates are not set up yet, you might need to disable HTTPS-only browsing from your browser settings to access the demo.

 ## Screenshots

 To get a quick preview of the webapp's interface, including various screens, check out the [Screenshots file](images.md).